“The Secretary’s Curse:” How to Help Prevent Carpal Tunnel Syndrome

 Speaking strictly from a medical point of view, it’s “a cumulative trauma caused by constant and repetitive motions that strain the hands and wrists.”

 It can also occur if you sleep with your hands folded beneath your body or the pillow.
-There are even certain sports that can cause this syndrome, such as tennis and weight lifting.
+There are even certain sports that can cause this syndrome, such as tennis or weight lifting.

 Carpal tunnel syndrome causes inflammation in your tendons and compression in the middle of your wrist, right on a nerve that’s halfway between the bones of your wrist and the ligaments of your fingers.